 a.
 The recipient or subrecipient must promptly pay any debts determined to be owed to the Federal Government.
-Any funds paid to a recipient or subrecipient in excess of the amount to which the recipient or subrecipient is finally determined to be entitled under the terms of the Federal award constitute a debt to the Federal government.
+Any financial assistance award funds paid to a recipient in excess of the amount DOC determines, at any time, the recipient is authorized to receive or retain under the terms and conditions of this Federal award constitutes a debt to the Federal government.
 In accordance with 2 CFR § 200.346 (Collection of amounts due), DOC must collect all debts arising out of its Federal awards in accordance with the Standards for the Administrative Collection of Claims (31 CFR part 901).